Program of General Caregiver Support Services (PGCSS)

 Caregiver Self-Care/Resilience Courses

 Caregiver Self-Care courses are in-person or virtual group trainings provided to caregivers with a focus on supporting and meeting their needs.
 The classes are led by trained facilitators.
 In these fun and interactive sessions, you might learn about managing stress or coping with your emotions, you may learn a new relaxation technique such as yoga, meditation, or qigong, you may listen to music or practice Zen doodling.
-Contact your CSP Team/Caregivers Support Coordinator to find out which classes are available for your facility.
+Contact your CSP Team/Caregiver Support Coordinator to find out which classes are available for your facility.

 Caregivers FIRST (Caregivers Finding Important Resources, Support, and Training), is an evidence-based skills training program for caregivers of Veterans of all eras and diagnoses.
 Caregivers FIRST is a highly adaptable grab-and-go curriculum package that includes a series of four proactive group classes to help caregivers build self-care and psychological coping, health system navigation, and hands-on clinical skills.
+Classes held virtually.

 Resources for Enhancing All Caregivers Health (REACH) VA